The Siren (1927 film)

-The Siren is a 1927 American silent melodrama film directed by Byron Haskin.
+The Siren is a lost 1927 American silent melodrama film directed by Byron Haskin.
 It stars Tom Moore, Dorothy Revier, and Norman Trevor, and was released on December 20, 1927.

 Plot

 When her car breaks down during a rainstorm, Glenna Marsh seeks refuge in a hunting lodge she stumbles upon.
 When the lodge's owner, Peter Dane, comes home to find her there, he understands her predicament and allows her to stay the night.
 Marsh is a socialite, who frequently throws parties, at which gambling can be found.
 She invites Dane to her next party, which is scheduled for a few days later.
 One of her frequent guests, with whom she also has a romantic dalliance, is Cole Norwood.
 Unbeknownst to Marsh, Norwood is a card sharp, who is using her social position to gain access to her wealthy friends, who he is fleecing.

 When the day of the party arrives, Dane attends, and there is an attraction between Marsh and him.
 During the course of the party, Marsh witnesses Norwood cheating by taking cards from the discard pile.
 Horrified, she exposes him and orders him from her house.
 As the party breaks up, Dane stays behind to comfort Marsh.
 Norwood returns and accuses Marsh of being his paramour and business partner.
 While the former is true the latter is not, and a fight ensues between Dane and Norwood.
 During the fight, a drape catches fire.
 Norwood knocks Dane temporarily senseless, and is about to kill him, when Marsh grabs a revolver and shoots Norwood.
 Dane revives and he and Marsh flee, unable to get to Norwood to pull him from the flames.
 However, Marsh's butler, Fleet, who was helping Norwood in his cheating scheme, does pull Norwood from the flames, but he is horribly burned.

 When he recovers, Norwood's face is so horribly disfigured that he is unrecognizable.
 He takes on the name of Felipe Vincenti, who poses as a newsman from South America.
 He gets Fleet to go to the police and say that Marsh killed Norwood, who has been presumed dead, in order to prevent Norwood to reveal to Dane that Norwood and Marsh were lovers.
 Then in his new persona, he leads the campaign to get Marsh convicted of his murder.
 She is eventually tried and convicted of the murder, and is sentenced to hang.
 However, as she waits on the gallows, she is saved when Dane forces Fleet to confess that he lied about the murder, and reveals the true identity of Vincenti.